 this Agreement or a separate payment Agreement, we can declare the entire balance

-of your account due and payable at once without notice or demand
+of your account due and payable at once without notice or demand.

-- Removal from Classes – The College reserves the right to drop your enrollment in class for failure to
+- Removal from Classes – The College reserves the right to drop your enrollment in class for failure to abide

-any future term enrollment is any outstanding balance is owed to the college.
+term enrollment is any outstanding balance is owed to the college.

 - Change of Terms – The College may change the terms of this Agreement at any time by providing reasonable